Skip to content

 0 / 40

-The wiki layer of this site clusters my saved articles by topic, then writes a synthesis paragraph for each cluster.
-That falls apart if the AI tags the same article inconsistently — ai-coding one week, agentic-coding the next, claude-code the week after — because the clusters fragment and no single topic ever accumulates enough sources to be worth synthesizing.
+The wiki layer clusters my saved articles by topic, then writes one synthesis paragraph per cluster.
+It only works if the tags are consistent.
+Tag the same article ai-coding one week and agentic-coding the next and the clusters splinter; no single topic ever gathers enough sources to be worth writing up.

-The pipeline’s working bet is that showing the AI a list of tags already in use is enough to keep it anchored.
-This eval tests the bet directly.
+The pipeline bets that a list of tags already in use is enough to keep the model anchored.
+This tests that.

-For each sampled article the script asks the AI to re-tag it twice:
+For each sampled article the script re-tags it twice:

-• with the anchor list: the AI sees every tag currently active across the whole corpus and is told to reuse where reasonable.
+• with the anchor list — the model sees every tag active across the corpus and is told to reuse where it can.

-• without the anchor list: the AI sees only the article’s title and excerpt and tags freely.
+• without the anchor list — the model sees only the title and excerpt, and tags from scratch.

 1. Recovery against the original tags.
-Each sampled article was already tagged when I originally saved it, and those original tags are treated as ground truth.
-The chart shows what fraction the AI gets back in each cell.
-If with-anchor recovery is materially higher than without-anchor, the bet pays off.
+Every sampled article already had tags from when I saved it; those are the ground truth.
+The chart shows the fraction the model recovers in each cell.
+With-anchor recovery well above without-anchor is the result the bet needs.

 2. Vocabulary breadth.
-How many distinct tags the AI invents across the whole sample.
-Lower is better — fewer total tags means tighter clusters downstream.
+How many distinct tags the model coins across the sample.
+Fewer is better: a smaller vocabulary means tighter clusters downstream.

-This eval is upstream of Citation faithfulness: faithful citations don’t matter much if the wiki article is built on a fragmented topic to begin with.
+This sits upstream of Citation faithfulness: faithful citations don’t count for much if the article they’re in was built on a fragmented topic.

-Reading the chart: recovery is the share of an article’s original tags the AI gets back on a re-run (higher is better — the “with anchor wins” line).
-Distinct-tag count is how many different tags the AI invents across the whole sample (lower is better, since the wiki layer needs tag stability to compile).
-Jaccard is per-article overlap between the two runs, so it has no winner side.
-The per-sample strip splits recovery per article, sorted with the biggest with-anchor wins first and regressions last.
+How to read it: recovery is the share of an article’s original tags the model gets back on a re-run; higher is better, and the slope marked “with anchor wins” is the one to watch.
+Distinct-tag count is how many different tags it coins across the sample; lower is better, since the wiki layer needs stable tags to compile.
+Jaccard is the per-article overlap between the two runs, so it has no winning side.
+The per-sample strip breaks recovery out article by article, biggest with-anchor wins first, regressions last.

-The runs are dry — no entries get committed — but the AI calls still cost money, and that spend lands in Ingest pipeline cost.
+The runs are dry; nothing gets committed.
+The AI calls still cost money, and that spend lands in Ingest pipeline cost.

 back to /labs